History

 After winning the Amateur Premier League in 2019, Kingsley SC accepted promotion to the State League, shortly after which Kingsley Westside FC was formed.

-In our debut State League season in 2020, the first team finished mid-table, while both our reserves and under 18s finished league runners up.
+In our debut State League season in 2020, the First Team finished mid-table, while both our Reserves and Under 18s finished league runners up.

 In September 2020, the club tasted State League silverware for the first team, as the Reserves won the Top 4 Cup when they beat Murdoch University Melville on penalties at Dorrien Gardens.